Unity-Technologies/com.unity.webrtc/Documentation~/contributing.md

 ## Discussion

-To ask questions or discuss this package, please join the [Unity forum](https://forum.unity.com/forums/unity-render-streaming.413).
+To have questions or discuss this package, please join the [Unity forum](https://forum.unity.com/forums/unity-render-streaming.413).
 This is also the best place to post feature requests.